opentx/opentx.github.io/downloads.md

 ### OpenTX 2.1 branch

-Previous major version, now stable and still supported for normal use, but no new features or bugfixes will be implemented.
+Deprecated, no more support will be given but firmware downloads are still available for the time being.
+It is the last version to support AVR-based radios (9X/9XR with stock board, Gruvin9x, DIY MEGA2560).
 2.1 introduced completely new telemetry handling compared to 2.0, and also requires a different sound pack (see below).
 The original upgrade notes from 2.0 to 2.1 can be found [here](http://www.openrcforums.com/forum/viewtopic.php?f=45&t=7239).

 This branch is the first to support the FrSky Taranis X9E (tray version).